Abdul-Sayed/job-search/networking.md

     Is there a practice or habit that has helped you become more effective at your work, and that you wished you had started doing earlier in your career?

+The email is friendly in nature
+Your message is custom to the recipient (it’s not a copy and paste template) You clearly state who you are
+The email clarifies why you’re reaching out
+You display interest in their industry, job, project, or company (no need to go overboard, but give a solid reason why you’re interested)
+There is a specific ask (phone call or meeting in-person) You thank them (be appreciative of them taking the time to read your message!)

 Ask a developer to review your resume;
     “How would you react to [someone] claiming to have these traits?”
     “Is there anything on this you don’t believe or that makes you pause?”